andrewcharlesjones/cplvm/README.md

 ## Installation

-Run the following commands in a terminal to install the package.
+To install the package, run the following commands in a terminal from the directory in which you want to install it.
 ```
 git clone git@github.com:andrewcharlesjones/cplvm.git
 cd cplvm